BettercareHealth/bettercare/mmh/mmh-3.md

 	*	What other resources are there?

 *	**Severe anger**
 If the mother is feeling very angry, refer her for counselling.
 A counsellor can encourage her to write a letter to the person she is angry with, getting out all her feelings and the reasons for her anger.
-After she has written it, she can decide to send it or not.
+After she has written it, she can decide whether to send it or not.
 Sometimes, having the opportunity to express feelings can help her to feel less angry.

 *	**Abuse**
 If the mother was abused as a child, or is currently experiencing abuse, assure her that it is not her fault and refer her for counselling.
 Positively support her feelings.
 If she wants to talk about this more, help her to do so.
 If she does not, do not push her.
 Remain supportive, and listen to what she wants to talk about.